ewiger/len/README.md

 Such collections or files allow pinning subtrees of remote repositories pointing at exact versions of the snippets.
 Snippets are a part of the recipe.
 This helps with tracking remote changes and merging the relevant update into your recipes.
 This also controls how the code-generation is using pins to pull the relevant changes in (at need).

+#### Parking of upstream dependencies

+Module management can be relatively complex.
+Just as managing code files under the version control system it requires a lot of additional operations.
+The design decision to tightly merry with git VCS is based on the assumption that managing files and modules is less or equally difficult compared to managing packages (modula the learning curve).
+In fact, working with git directly often offers finer and more strict control of the state of changes.

+> In order to work properly, any **len** code does not require additional packages to be installed.

+That means the copies of the respective files are always present with the special submodule for local / external dependencies.
+Such dependencies are called *"parked"*.
+By convection, the module is called "deb".
+It is up to the developer to ensure, that those upstream dependencies (even a copy of them) are always contained and never used outside of the inner space of owning module.
+Duplication is avoided by explicit referencing.